 Rocket Lawyer ($149.99)

 Rocket Lawyer is one of the industry’s biggest names, with millions of customers served and a robust advertising budget that gets its name out.
 Rocket Lawyer’s pricing is a bit high, but if you’re looking for an experienced option, look no further.

 - Tons of experience

 - Solid customer satisfaction reputation

 - Somewhat high price points

-LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served that has an unfortunately high price point for Tennessee registered agent service.
-In fact, LegalZoom’s rate is a total non-starter, roughly double what Rocket Lawyer charges and triple ZenBusiness’ price point.
+LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served and offers advanced legal services.
+However, LegalZoom has an unfortunately high price point for Tennessee registered agent service.
+You can get your first year for $249 if you add it to a business formation package, but even that isn’t a great deal.